After School Corps

 What is the After School Corps and AmeriCorps?

 The After School Corps, a recognized student organization at Millersville, is the product of a three-year AmeriCorps VISTA project, designed to fight poverty in America.
-Millersville University's Experiential Learning and Career Management (ELCM) was the host site of the AmeriCorps VISTA project from 2013-2016 in order to build and strengthen partnerships between the University, the School District of Lancaster, and community partner organizations.
+Millersville University's Experiential Learning and Career Management (ELCM) was the host site of the AmeriCorps VISTA project from 2013-2016 in order to build and strengthen partnerships between the University, the School District of Lancaster, and community partner organizations providing after school academic enrichment.
 Millersville University students in the After School Corps, mentor, tutor and coach children in after-school programs to support the mission of alleviating poverty by increasing children’s academic achievement.

 How Do I Get Involved?

-We seek students from all majors to work with children in any capacity they choose and create a schedule that fits your availability.
+We seek students from all majors to work with children in after school programming.
 Our community partners demonstrate a variety of tasks and opportunities to be fulfilled by Millersville volunteers.
 They include but are not limited to: